Faculty Research Grants and Pearl Chase Research Grants FAQs

 Click on the "Funding Opportunities" option.

 The committee will not consider requests for funds to cover expenses retroactively.
 Project proposals need to be for new research efforts that will be undertaken during the grant period in order to be considered for funding.
+Proposers should not assume they will receive funding and must refrain from spending outside the effective grant term.

 No, the grants are not intended to fully support graduate student researchers.
 It is expected that faculty will leverage the Senate grants and apply for extramural funding for additional support once they have some preliminary research results.
 Fees and health insurance can not be charged to Academic Senate grants.
 If a grad student works at UCSB for more than 24% time (all appointments combined) or 140 hours or more in a quarter during the fall, winter, or spring quarters, then it is required that they have their fees and health insurance paid, and those costs must be paid from the same funding source that pays for their wages.
 The Senate grants are relatively small, and the grad fees and health insurance usually amount to more than the grants are given for.
 A grad student can be hired up to 100% during the summer if not enrolled in a course (no fees and health insurance are paid in the summer).